theOGognf/rl8/README.rst

-rlstack: A Minimal RL Toolkit
+rlstack: A Minimal RL Library
 =============================

 **rlstack** is a minimal RL library that can simulate highly parallelized,